simonw/til/jq/reformatting-airtable-json.md

-# Converting AirTable JSON for use with sqlite-utils using jq
+# Converting Airtable JSON for use with sqlite-utils using jq

-The AirTable API outputs JSON that looks like this:
+The Airtable API outputs JSON that looks like this:

 ```json
 {